canonical/k8s-snap/docs/src/charm/index.md

 The `k8s` charm takes care of installing and configuring the [k8s snap package][] on cloud instances managed by Juju.
-Operating Kubernetes through this charm makes it significantly easier to maanage at scale, on remote cloud instances and also to integrate other operators to enhance or customise your Kubernetes deployment.
+Operating Kubernetes through this charm makes it significantly easier to manage at scale, on remote cloud instances and also to integrate other operators to enhance or customise your Kubernetes deployment.
 You can find out more about Canonical Kubernetes on this [overview page][] or see a more detailed explanation in our [architecture